 Akaike Information Criterion (AIC)

 AIC is a model selection criterion developed by Hirotugu Akaike that aims to estimate the relative quality of different models while penalizing for model complexity.
+Here is the original paper on AIC concept by Akaike – A New Look at the Statistical Modeling Identification.
 The purpose of AIC is to find a model that maximizes the likelihood of the data while taking into account the number of parameters used.
 The formula for AIC is as follows:

 AIC = -2 * log(L) + 2 * k